nicksakwa/Laravel-php-blog/README.md

     ```
 ## How to run this example

-To execute the React JS app in this repository
+To execute the laravel app in this repository

 1. Navigate to the directory containing the files in your terminal.
 2. Run the desired script using the Python interpreter: